Getting Started with SoulslikeCombat

 Step 4: Verify Installation

-2. Open SEC_DemoLevel
+2. Open LVL_SEC_Showcase

-3. Click Play - you should see a working enemy
+3. Click Play.
+You should see a working enemy

 Quick Start Guide